- Technical Support

-As a general rule, it is most effective to block tissue or cells with 5% normal serum from the same host species as the labeled secondary or tertiary antibody.
+It is most effective to block tissue or cells with normal serum (5% v/v) from the same host species as the labeled secondary or tertiary antibody.
 The IgG in serum should occupy sticky sites on the tissue or cells to prevent non-specific binding of the labeled IgG antibody.

 Never block the tissue or cells with normal serum from the same host species as the primary antibody.
 For example, if a primary antibody is made in mouse and normal mouse serum were used for blocking, the mouse IgG would bind to the sticky sites and be recognized by labeled anti-mouse IgG.
 A higher background would result.

-Make sure a universal blocker does not contain any IgG that the labeled secondary antibody might cross-react with.
-Two of the most commonly used protein blockers are bovine serum albumin (BSA) and dry milk.
-However, most of the commercially available BSA and dry milk are contaminated with bovine IgG (even some of the higher purity grades of BSA), which might cause problems when a goat or sheep primary antibody is used.
-The labeled secondary anti-goat will significantly cross-react with bovine IgG since goat and sheep are very closely related to cow.
+Two commonly used blocking reagents are bovine serum albumin (BSA) and dry milk.
+However, most commercially available BSA and dry milk products are contaminated with bovine IgG, which can cause a problem when goat or sheep primary antibodies are used.
+A labeled anti-goat secondary antibody will significantly cross-react with bovine IgG since goat, sheep and cow are closely related species.

-These principles apply as well to all immunological procedures including ELISA, Western blots, flow cytometry, immunohistochemistry, and immunocytochemistry.
+These principles apply to all immunological procedures including ELISA, Western blots, flow cytometry, immunohistochemistry, and immunocytochemistry.

-Select a labeled secondary antibody which has been adsorbed against the species of the experimental tissue, if possible.
-For example, if the tissue is human tonsil and the primary antibody is made in mouse, use a labeled anti-mouse IgG that has been adsorbed against human, for example Alexa Fluor® 488-goat anti-mouse IgG (H+L) (min X Hu, Bov, Hrs Sr Prot), code number 115-545-062, so that the anti-mouse IgG will not cross-react with any endogenous human IgG in the tissue.
+Choose a labeled secondary antibody cross-adsorbed against the species of the experimental tissue, if possible.
+For example, if the tissue is human tonsil and the primary antibody is made in mouse, use a labeled anti-mouse IgG that has been adsorbed against human, such as Alexa Fluor® 488-Goat Anti-Mouse IgG (H+L) (min X Hu, Bov, Hrs Sr Prot) (115-545-062).

-It is usually not necessary to dilute a labeled secondary antibody in any protein-containing diluent.
-For example, if a labeled anti-goat IgG is diluted in diluent containing IgG-contaminated BSA or dry milk, sticky immune complexes might form due to the cross-reaction of anti-goat IgG with bovine IgG.
-For more effective blocking, it is better to pre-incubate the tissue with the blocker instead of adding the blocker to the antibody diluent.
-A blocker containing IgG which cross-reacts with the secondary antibody should not be used.
+For example, if a labeled anti-goat IgG is diluted in buffer containing IgG-contaminated BSA or dry milk, sticky immune complexes can form due to cross-reaction of anti-goat IgG with bovine IgG.
+Diluting the antibody in wash buffer only, for example PBST, is preferable to diluting in blocking reagent.
+For more effective blocking, incubate with blocking reagent as a separate step instead of adding it to the antibody diluent.

-If background persists after taking all of the above precautions, titrate the labeled secondary antibody further to obtain a maximal signal to noise ratio.
-Labeled secondary antibodies often may be diluted further than expected.
+Titrate the labeled secondary antibody to obtain a maximal signal to noise ratio.
+Labeled secondary antibodies can be diluted further than expected.